fntelecomllc/studio/backend/API_SPEC.md

 -   **Success Response (201 Created):** `models.Campaign` object (includes embedded `dnsValidationParams`).
 -   **Error Responses:** 400, 401, 404 (If source campaign or personas not found), 500.

-**3. Create HTTP & Keyword Validation Campaign**
+**4. Create HTTP & Keyword Validation Campaign (Legacy)**
--   **Endpoint:** `POST /http-keyword-validate`
+-   **Endpoint:** `POST /http-validate` OR `POST /keyword-validate`
--   **Description:** Creates a campaign to perform HTTP validation and keyword extraction on domains from a completed DNS Validation campaign.
+-   **Description:** Creates a campaign to perform HTTP validation and keyword extraction on domains from a completed DNS Validation campaign. **Use unified endpoint instead.**

+   > **🔄 ENDPOINT ALIASING:** Both `/http-validate` and `/keyword-validate` are aliases that map to the same handler.
+They accept identical payloads and produce identical results.
+This aliasing provides flexibility for different client naming conventions.
 -   **Request Body (`services.CreateHTTPKeywordCampaignRequest`):
     ```json
     {